 Use of methadone to treat opiate addiction:

 If you have been addicted to an opiate (narcotic drug such as heroin), and you are using methadone injection to help you stop taking or continue not taking the drug, you must enroll in a treatment program.
-The treatment program must be approved by the state and federal governments and must treat patients according to specific federal laws.
 You may have to take your medication at the treatment program facility under the supervision of the program staff.
 Ask your doctor or the treatment program staff if you have any questions about enrolling in the program or taking or getting your medication.

 Why is this medicine prescribed?

-Methadone injection is used to relieve severe and persistent pain in people who are expected to need an opioid pain medication around the clock for a long time and who cannot be treated with other medications.
-Methadone injection should not be used to treat mild or moderate pain, short-term pain, or pain that can be controlled by medication that is taken as needed.
-Methadone injection also is used to prevent withdrawal symptoms in patients who were addicted to opiate drugs and are enrolled in treatment programs in order to stop taking or continue not taking the drugs and who are unable to take methadone by mouth.
+Methadone injection is used to relieve severe pain.
+Methadone also is used to treat opioid addiction (physical and psychological reliance on a chemical found in prescription and street drugs).
 Methadone is in a class of medications called opiate (narcotic) analgesics.
 Methadone works to treat pain by changing the way the brain and nervous system respond to pain.
-It works to treat people who were addicted to opiate drugs by producing similar effects and preventing withdrawal symptoms in people who have stopped using these drugs.
+It works to treat people who were addicted to opiate drugs by producing similar effects and preventing withdrawal symptoms.

 Are there other uses for this medicine?